Pimmz/Home-Energy-Saving-Store/TESTING.md

     ![screenshot](documentation/testing_images/bugs/E501.png)

   - To fix this, I split the line onto three lines ensuring it was split so it would not cause any errors

+### Unfixed Bugs

+- Known bug with defensive programming.
+If the user some how found out the order number of another user they could force the url to access their information.

 > [!NOTE]